When your Pregnancy is Fake

 But what really happens, and where do I go from here?

 Phantom pregnancies are usually associated with an intense desire to get pregnant.
-This may follow periods of infertility, repeat miscarriages, desire to get married, or impeding menopause.
+This may follow periods of infertility, repeat miscarriages, desire to get married, or impending menopause.
 Psychological and physical factors kick in, triggering the body to produce pregnancy-related hormones that are responsible for the physical changes.

 On top of other pregnancy symptoms, the monthly periods may also disappear.
 The physical symptoms can last for several weeks, and in some cases for the whole duration of a pregnancy.
 Some women have even presented themselves to hospital with labour pains in the absence of an actual pregnancy!